Where is the light bill? It is a Piecewise Function!

 Please NOTE:

-(a.)
+(i.)
 The intermediate results should be the same for both methods.

-(b.)
+(ii.)
 The final results should be the same for both methods.

 If either of the results are not the same, there are issues.
 Please fix them.